Safari Cost Comparison

 - Concentrations of high profile game (especially predators and/or the 'Big Five').
 This is a sine qua non for any safari destination, and the most consistent factor influencing pricing.

 - Camp/lodge experience.
 The level of style and luxury in accommodation, the quality of food and service, facilities and amenities, ambience, and attention to detail.
-The more expensive properties invariably excel in these elements of the overall experience.
+The more expensive properties invariably excel in these elements of the safari experience.

 - Exclusivity.
 As a rule, the fewer guests that can be accommodated in a wilderness area (i.e. the more restricted the supply), the higher the rates.
 This factor very often overrides luxury as a cost driver - Botswana is the most prominent example of this model of 'low volume / high value' eco-tourism.